rocktimsaikia/spotify-mini/README.md

 #### getRecentTracks

+Get the recently played tracks.

 | Options | Type                  | Description                                                          |
 | ------- | --------------------- | -------------------------------------------------------------------- |
 | `limit` | number (1 <= n <= 50) | Limit the number of recently played tracks to return. (default: `1`) |

 #### getTopTracks

+Get the top tracks of the user.

 | Options     | Type                | Description                                                                  |
 | ----------- | ------------------- | ---------------------------------------------------------------------------- |